mohitk05/my-website/posts/2021/pixels-and-device-pixel-ratio.md

 eleventyExcludeFromCollections: true
 ---

-Recently, I was working with an image related topic at work and was reading a lot about how images should be sized and the impact on performance.
+Recently, I was working with an image related topic at work and was reading a lot about how images should be sized and the respective impact on performance.